Nivalyx/osu-wiki/wiki/Beatmap/Difficulty/en.md

 - ![](/wiki/shared/diff/expert-o.png) Expert: 5.3★–6.49★
 - ![](/wiki/shared/diff/expertplus-o.png) Expert+: 6.5★ and above

-It is worth noting that while the intended difficulty levels of most beatmaps match the colours or icons they are given to, some others may deviate significantly due to certain factors.
+It is worth noting that while the intended difficulty levels of most beatmaps match the colours or categories they are given to, some others may deviate significantly due to certain factors.
 This is why the [ranking criteria](/wiki/Ranking_Criteria) defines more precise rules for determining difficulty and evaluating beatmaps spreads.